Brief Summary of Bankruptcy

-Almost all debts are able to be included; credit cards, unsecured personal loans, personal tax debts, GST debts, repossessed car loans etc.
+Almost all debts are included: credit cards, unsecured personal loans, personal tax debts, GST debts, repossessed car loans, and more.

 Centrelink debts are also covered.

-Secured Debts – Mortgages, Car Loans are not cancelled.
+Secured Debts – Mortgages and car loans are not cancelled.
 The creditor still has the right to reposes the property IF you stop payments.